Commences on the day of set up

 7.1 The Supplier undertakes that the Services will be performed in accordance with the Documentation and with reasonable skill and care.

 7.2 The undertaking at clause 7.1 shall not apply to the extent of any non-conformance which is caused by use of the Services contrary to the Supplier's instructions, or modification or alteration of the Services by any party other than the Supplier or the Supplier's duly authorised contractors or agents.
 If the Services do not conform with the foregoing undertaking, Supplier will, at its expense, use all reasonable commercial endeavours to correct any such non-conformance promptly, or provide the Client with an alternative means of accomplishing the desired performance.
-Such correction or substitution constitutes the Client's sole and exclusive remedy for any breach of the undertaking set out in clause 0.
+Such correction or substitution constitutes the Client's sole and exclusive remedy for any breach of the undertaking.
 Notwithstanding the foregoing, the Supplier:

 (a) does not warrant that the Client's use of the Services will be uninterrupted or error-free; nor that the Services, Documentation and/or the information obtained by the Client through the Services will meet the Client's requirements; and